Kanji Koohii helps you remember the kanji

 - Review more of the difficult flashcards, and less of those that you know well.

-Flashcards are added through the Manage tab.
+Flashcards are added in Flashcards > Manage Cards.

 If you are not studying the kanji in the RTK sequence (say, JLPT), or you want to skip parts of RTK, then you will need to use Add Cards > Custom Selection instead.